 The highlights of the last part include several natural pits, Cabo Carvoeiro, several viewpoints, Alfanzina Lighthouse, Vale Suspenso Viewpoint, and Praia do Vale de Centianes.

-When is the best time for hiking?
+The best time for hiking

-During the summer months, June to September it gets very hot especially from July to mid-September.
+During the summer months, June to September it gets very hot especially from mid-July to mid-September.
 It’s not the best time for hiking in the Algarve.
 It’s the peak season for the region there are thousands of people everywhere.
 If you walk the Seven Hanging Valleys Trail during these months it’s highly recommended to start early in the morning before it gets very crowded and too hot.

 From the second half of September to mid-November it is warm, mostly sunny, and far less crowded than in the summer.
 Just like the spring, it’s a good time for hiking.

-- Start the hike early in the morning, especially during the summer months.
+1. Start the hike early in the morning, especially during the summer months.
 This way you’ll skip the midday heat.

-- If you stop for a picnic take all your rubbish and leftovers with you.
+2. If you stop for a picnic take all your rubbish and leftovers with you.

-- Carry enough water.
+3. Carry enough water.

-- Use sunscreen and wear a hat.
+4. Use sunscreen and wear a hat/cap.

-- Stay on the marked trail.
+5. Stay on the marked trail.

-- Don’t climb over the wooden fences to come close to the caves.
+6. Don’t climb over the wooden fences to come close to the caves.
 It’s not safe for you and not good for the structures.
 Limestone cliffs are very fragile.

-- If you walk the trail during the busiest months (July, August, and September) and don’t want to spend an hour waiting for your food at one of the restaurants along the Seven Hanging Valleys Trail rather bring snacks or sandwiches with you.
-There will be places to stop for rest and lunch on the trail.
+7. If you walk the trail during the busiest months (July and August) and don’t want to spend an hour waiting for your food at one of the restaurants along the trail rather bring snacks or sandwiches with you.
+There are places to stop for rest and lunch on the trail.

-What to pack for the Seven Hanging Valleys Trail?
+What to pack for the hike?

 Questions or Comments?